 While everybody goes to Luang Prabang to enjoy the alms ceremony and the waterfalls nearby (have to blog about both some other time), one of my first impressions of this Lao cultural centre, was captured by a night market.

-Click here: to check out the Iranian markets of Doha, Qatar.
+Further Reading: I love checking out markets.
+Click for the time I went to check out the Iranian markets in Doha, Qatar.

 Laos is the Rapunzel of South East Asia.
 Extremely beautiful, but hid away from mainstream eyes.
 With a good mix of socialist core values, and creeping commercialism, some interesting and much-needed laws (did you know foreigners will be jailed if they have sex with a local person!), and a very colourful culture, Laos is indeed one of the gems of South East Asia.
 But because of lack of too many direct flights, lack of infrastructure, and the excessive touristic appeals of neighbouring Vietnam, Cambodia or Thailand, Laos does not get too many tourists.
 And the few that visit, often head out to Vang Vieng for its tubing ceremony.